geom3trik/tuix-book/src/quick_start/adding_a_widget.md

 }
 ```

-This will produce a nice blue button in the top left corner of the window with a width of 100 pixels and a height of 30 pixels, and with a label showing `"Incremement"`.
-Note that the text is not aligned in the center.
-This will be fixed later in the guide.
+This will produce a nice blue button in the top left corner of the window with a width of 100 pixels and a height of 30 pixels, and with a text showing `"Increment"`.
+Note that the text is not aligned in the center of the button.
+This will be fixed later in the guide during styling.

 <p align="center"><img src="../images/quick_guide/styled_button.png" alt="tuix app"></p>